 There are 80 cows on half an acre and 350 cattle on one and a half acres in summer.
 They don’t spread out.
 They move, mob and mow because they are herds that stick together.
 80 cow days/acre is the average in Virginia.
 400 cow days/acre is the average on Polyface because the principles they are using work.
 This is a 300 percent increase in efficiency and should be on front of NY Times because if the industrial system produced this it sure would be.

 They follow the cows after each day’s move.
 They eat dung, maggots and spread out cow paddies with their feet.
 They are sanitizers and manure spreaders.

 Polyface raises their turkeys with chicks.
 The chicks teach the turkeys how to survive at 5:1 ratio.
-At 7 weeks they are separated and kept in a portable turkey farm.
+At seven weeks they’re separated and kept in a portable turkey farm.

-Polyface has the largest unvaccinated rabbit flock fed a forage base and one acre of grass fed rabbits is worth $40,000
+Polyface has the largest unvaccinated rabbit flock fed a forage base.
+One acre of grass fed rabbits is worth $40,000.

-The Polyface approach is creating ballet in the pasture, they are the choreographers of multi-speciation and their program is generating $10,000/ acre.
+The Polyface approach is creating ballet in the pasture.
+They’re the choreographers of multi-speciation and their program is generating $10,000/ acre.
 They can afford to hire help.
 They now lease eight additional farms.

 Other enterprises they have at Polyface include the following things:

 Horticulture – market gardens